freeipa/freeipa-pr-ci/doc/README.md

 Since the entire system is designed to have parallel testing with multiple runners, this limit can be hit, even with as little as ten runners.
-There is no good way to synchronize the runners or share the queue, so the workaround is to artifically slow down the rate at which the runners can query the API (see [PR#65](https://github.com/freeipa/freeipa-pr-ci/pull/65)).
+There is no good way to synchronize the runners or share the queue, so the workaround is to artificially slow down the rate at which the runners can query the API (see [PR#65](https://github.com/freeipa/freeipa-pr-ci/pull/65)).

 This imposes a limitation on the number of runners and open PRs.
 Currently,